 Heepsy shows us that Bloomscape has enjoyed a steady climb in follower count.
 An absence of spikes and dips suggests this is organic Instagram growth.

 We can also look at Heepsy’s audience authenticity metric to see if this growth looks organic.
 As their percentage of suspicious followers is relatively low, it doesn’t seem that the brand has purchased bot followers.
 This means real people are following Bloomscape’s account at a steady rate of growth.

 There could be a variety of factors at play here.
 Plants are photogenic and make for highly visual, attractive Instagram content.
 Plant sales also rose during the pandemic, as people strove to improve their time stuck at home.
-But, Bloomscape also employed a clever strategy into their Instagram feed: the use of influencers to add value to a brand’s Instagram content.
+But, Bloomscape also employed a clever strategy in their Instagram feed: the use of influencers to add value to a brand’s Instagram content.

-Bloomscape uses primarily nano and micro influencers to promote its products through a blended content strategy.
+Bloomscape uses primarily nano and micro-influencers to promote its products through a blended content strategy.
 Their influencers come from diverse categories, like food, fashion and home decor, and show how the brand’s plants can positively impact various aspects of our lives.

 The influencer content published in collaboration with Bloomscape can be sorted into three broad categories: